 The bottom line is that you are allowed to consider the property’s fair market value on the date you inherited the asset as your stepped-up basis.
 Then, if you ever sell the property, you’ll be able to subtract that stepped-up basis from the total sale proceeds to determine what portion of the proceeds are taxable.

 Have questions about figuring your stepped-up basis in a property?
 Aren’t sure what part of a sale is taxable income?
 Just ask!
-Taxation Solutions, Inc. is your tax help expert.
+Pro Tax Resolution is your tax help expert.
 Call in our experienced professionals for assistance with questions large and small.